son-n-pham/Agile-Web-Development/CSS.md

 ## pseudo class:
 - It is class with colon ":"
-- The most hover class is :hover
+- The most common is hover class with :hover
 - pseudo class is used to apply css style to item according to its state.
 With the :hover pseudo class, the style is applied when we hover on that item.

 ```css